iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 * Fairly active development.
 Two major releases and countless minor and bug fix releases in the last 12 months.
 * Last year the developer worked full time on that.
 Now he has a job where he is allowed to also work on Converse
 * Last year: OMEMO support / HTTP Upload
-* Now in latest version from this week it good stream managment support which means one can use the more efficiant WebSockets instead of BOSH.
+* Now in latest version from this week it good stream managment support which means one can use the more efficient WebSockets instead of BOSH.

 ----